Saturday, 26 July 2025

 Record from my flat - Common Buzzard

-This was my first record of Common Buzzard from my flat since I saw 3 birds together on 29th March 2025 and only my 4th record this year although I have seen them occasionally on my nearby St. Nicholas Church local patch site.
+This was only my 6th record of Common Buzzard this year although I have seen them occasionally on my nearby St. Nicholas Church local patch site including 2 birds during my last visit on 25th July 2025.

 Sightings of Common Buzzard have been much lower in the last few years after a peak of activity during 2022.
 However, 2025 is already an improvement on 2024.